Suppressing data anomalies of gravitational reference sensors with time delay interferometry combinations: Introduction

 \section{Introduction}

 The first detection of gravitational wave (GW) in 2015 by Adv-LIGO \cite{the_ligo_scientific_collaboration_advanced_2015,abbott_observation_2016,abbott_observing_2016,abbott_properties_2016}, together with the subsequent observations by the LIGO-VIRGO collaboration in the following years, had gradually open the new era of the gravitational wave astronomy.
-To enclose the exciting sources in the millihertz band, the pioneering mission concept of the Laser Interferometer Space Antenna (LISA) was proposed in 1993 as a ``cornerstone mission'' to the ESA's ``Horizon 2000 plus'' program \cite{danzmann_lisa_1996,team_lisa_1997,danzmann_lisa_2000}.
-Today, LISA, as the most fully-fledged mission concept under development, had been selected as the ESA's L3 (Large) mission that scheduled to be launched in the 2030s \cite{danzmann_lisa_2017}.
+To enclose the exciting sources in the millihertz band, the pioneering mission concept of the Laser Interferometer Space Antenna (LISA) was proposed in 1993 to the ESA's ``Horizon 2000 plus'' program~\cite{danzmann_lisa_1996,team_lisa_1997,danzmann_lisa_2000}.
+Today, LISA, as the most fully-fledged mission concept under development, has been approved by ESA’s Science Programme Committee to build the instruments and spacecrafts, in preparation to be launched in 2035~\cite{danzmann_lisa_2017,lisa_red_book}.

-Following the mission concept of ALIA \cite{bender_additional_2004}, China had started her own pursuit of GW detection in space since 2008.
-Then, under the collaboration between the Max Planck Institute for Gravitational physics and the Chinese Academy of Sciences (CAS), the first Chinese mission concept was proposed in 2011 \cite{gong_scientific_2011} and afterward a descoped and more conservative design was made in 2015 \cite{gong_descope_2015,xue-fei_laser_2015}.
-Based on the preliminary studies, and also encouraged by the breakthroughs made by both the LIGO and the LISA PathFinder (LPF) mission \cite{armano_sub-femto-_2016,armano_beyond_2018,armano_lisa_pathfinder_2019}, the ``Taiji Program in Space'' was released by the CAS in 2016 and the journey to China's space-borne GW observatory had officially set forth \cite{hu_taiji_2017,luo_taiji_2020,luo_brief_2020,ruan_taiji_2020}.
-Taiji belongs to the LISA-like missions, and according to its road map \cite{luo_taiji_2020,luo_brief_2020}, it is expected that the science operations of LISA and Taiji may overlap in the 2030s.
-Studies of the space antenna network that formed by these two missions has now aroused more interest \cite{omiya_searching_2020,ruan_lisataiji_2020,ruan_lisa-taiji_2021,wang_alternative_2021,wang_observing_2021}.
+Following the mission concept of ALIA~\cite{bender_additional_2004}, China had started her own pursuit of GW detection in space since 2008.
+Then, under the collaboration between the Max Planck Institute for Gravitational physics and the Chinese Academy of Sciences (CAS), the first Chinese mission concept was proposed in 2011~\cite{gong_scientific_2011} and afterward a more conservative design was made in 2015~\cite{gong_descope_2015,xue-fei_laser_2015}.
+Based on the preliminary studies, and also encouraged by the breakthroughs made by both the LIGO and the LISA PathFinder (LPF) mission~\cite{armano_sub-femto-_2016,armano_beyond_2018,armano_lisa_pathfinder_2019}, the ``Taiji Program in Space'' was released by the CAS in 2016 and the journey to China's space-borne GW observatory had officially set forth~\cite{hu_taiji_2017,luo_taiji_2020,luo_brief_2020,ruan_taiji_2020}.
+Taiji belongs to LISA-like missions, and according to its road map~\cite{luo_taiji_2020,luo_brief_2020}, it is expected that the science operations of LISA and Taiji may overlap in the 2030s.
+Studies of the space antenna network that formed by these two missions has now aroused more interest~\cite{omiya_searching_2020,ruan_lisataiji_2020,ruan_lisa-taiji_2021,wang_alternative_2021,wang_observing_2021}.